Opentrons/opentrons/api/docs/v2/robot_position.rst

    plate['A1'].bottom(z=-1) # 1 mm below the bottom center of the well
                             # this may be dangerous!

-..
-Warning needs verification re: Flex. checking now.

 .. warning::

-    Negative ``z`` arguments to ``Well.bottom()`` may cause the tip to collide with the bottom of the well.
-The OT-2 has no sensors to detect this.
-A collision may bend the tip (affecting liquid handling) and the pipette may be higher on the z-axis than expected until it picks up another tip.
+    Negative ``z`` arguments to ``Well.bottom()`` can cause a pipette tip to collide with the bottom of the well.
+While Flex can detect collisions, the OT-2 has no sensors to detect an impact with a well bottom.
+For both robot types, a collision with a well bottom may bend the pipette's tip (affecting liquid handling) and the pipette may be higher on the z-axis than expected until it picks up another tip.

 .. versionadded:: 2.0